Center modifies admissions policies

 EMC personnel will contact clients directly with information about any scheduling changes needed for existing appointments.

-What clients should do and can expect when they arrive at the EMC, effective March 16, 2020, until further notice:
+What clients should do and can expect when they arrive at the Equine Medical Center, effective March 16, 2020, until further notice:

 Call 703-771-6800 when you arrive in the trailer parking lot.